-Ah well, funny old year, lockdown and all …
+Ah well, funny old year, lockdowns and all …

 It began with AbbottVision taking an option on Mr Todd’s Reckoning and I was taken for a slap-up meal at the Ivy.